 Transform your passion for fashion into a successful, lifelong career.

-If you want to make yourself a top candidate for the highest-level positions within an organization, a Master of Science in Consumer, Apparel, and Retail Studies is an outstanding investment in your future, remaining a tremendous asset for steady advancement throughout your career.
+If you want to make yourself a top candidate for the highest-level positions within an organization, a Master of Science in Retail Studies is an outstanding investment in your future, remaining a tremendous asset for steady advancement throughout your career.

 How can I leverage a Master’s degree?

 A Master’s degree can create many opportunities for your future – consider the possibilities:

 - Position yourself for advancement at your current apparel or retail company

 - Learn what it takes to open your own apparel retail store

 - Gain access to jobs in the exciting world of the fashion business

 - Teach introductory courses at the university level